Wushu - Chinese Martial Arts

 Basic and Advanced Long Weapon Routines – Wushu Staff, Spear, Pudao

 Basic and Flexible Weapon Routines – Chain Whip

 Cool Down activities

-The intermediate class meets at different parks in Knoxville, please contact Coach Michael Smith for more details.
+Please contact Coach Michael Smith for more details.